Metastability in the stochastic nearest-neighbor Kuramoto model of coupled phase oscillators: Transition times

 \item The above computations would allow us to determine the next-to-leading order of $C(q,n)$.

 \item We do not control how $R_n(\eps)$ depends on $n$.
 In principle, as $n$ gets larger, the convergence of $R_n(\eps)$ to $0$ may become slower.
-However, arguments used in~\cite{BG2013} in a somewhat similar situation suggest that this is not the case. \end{enumerate} \end{remark}
+However, arguments used in~\cite{BG2013} in a somewhat similar situation suggest that this is not the case. \end{enumerate} \end{remark} { \begin{remark} As pointed out in Section~\ref{sec:stoch}, it is known that the renormalised variable